ArkAngel404/ArkAngel404/README.md

 - 👋 Hi, I’m @ArkAngel404
-- 👀 I’m interested in ...blackhat/white hat
+- 👀 I’m interested in ...system repairs and optimisation ai  and trading
-- 🌱 I’m currently learning ... kali
+- 🌱 I’m currently learning ...  and advancing code
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...